paramoredigital/EEException/README.md

 In the context of our agency, EEException allows us to monitor issues that arise from all our web sites from a single dashboard, Codebase.

+### Note: EEException requires PHP 5.3
+If you don't have PHP 5.3, get with the times dude.
+It was released in 2009.

 ## Usage

 ### Installation